techfaqs/Tech-FAQs/bigdata/hive/hive create statement.md

 Partitioning can be done based on more than column which will impose multi-dimensional structure on directory storage.
 We use PARTITION BY clause to divide the data into some parts.

+Example:

+    CREATE TABLE IF NOT EXISTS employee (eid int, name String, salary String) COMMENT ‘Employee details’
+    PARTITIONED BY (year_of_joining STRING)
+    STORED AS TEXTFILE;

 __Advantages__

 - Partitioning is used for distributing execution load horizontally.